cairo-book/cairo-book/src/ch07-01-generic-data-types.md

 # Generic Data Types

 We use generics to create definitions for item declarations, such as structs and functions, which we can then use with many different concrete data types.
-In cairo we can use generics when defining functions, structs, enums, traits, implementations and methods.
-Next we are going to take a look on how to effectively use generics over them.
+In Cairo we can use generics when defining functions, structs, enums, traits, implementations and methods!
+In this chapter we are going to take a look on how to effectively use generic types with all of them.

 ## Generic Functions